-SAP license of SAP PO (core-based) is different than SAP CPI (message-based) so from the volume perspective it may be worth using a different model, especially for small customer.
+SAP license of SAP PO (core-based) is different than SAP CPI (message-based) so from the volume perspective, it may be worth using a different model, especially for the small customers.

 You can find more information about this on the official SAP page – How can you license SAP Cloud Platform

 As for Technical ownership, with SAP CPI you don’t need to own the hardware you just buy service so it’s much easier to maintain compared to on-premise SAP PO.

 There are also some reasons why you may want to rethink your SAP CPI migration: